Four questions to ask after a grant rejection

 Receiving a denial of your grant request from a foundation is extremely frustrating.
 All those hours of hard work, of agonizing about the best way to present your program, of discussion among your program staff — gone.
-But if you think about a grant rejection as a learning opportunity, you’ll see things in a different light.
+But you can look at a grant rejection as a learning opportunity.

+Then, you’ll see things in a different light.
 Often, foundations simply run out of money to give away.
 It’s not that they didn’t like your proposal or don’t want to work with you.

 Find out if the foundation was out of money — maybe they didn’t have enough to go around by the time they got to your application.
 Or, maybe they see some weaknesses and that’s what landed your application in the recycle pile.

 Some foundations (usually larger ones) are able to make reviewer’s rubrics and/or comments available for you to learn from.
 This information isn’t always available, but when it is, it’s invaluable.

 When reviewer comments aren’t available, try to pry some information out of the foundation on how you might strengthen your proposal.
-Did they spot any weaknesses or areas where you can improve?
+Did they spot any weaknesses that lead to the grant rejection, or areas where you can improve?